 The women were thus left alone to face their human foes and the thousand other perils which beset them.
 They were, to all intents and purposes, soldiers.
 They belonged to the home army, upon which the frontier would have mainly to rely for security.
 Ceaseless vigilance by night and day and a steady courage in the presence of danger had to be constantly exercised.

-Sometimes the savage foe came in overwhelming numbers, and in such cases, the only safety lay in flight, during which all woman’s address and fortitude was called into requisition, either to devise means of successfully eluding her pursuers or to endure the toils and hardships of a rapid march.
-Sometimes she stood with a loaded gun in her household garrison, and faced the enemy, either repelling them, or dying at her post, or, what was worse than death, seeing her loved ones butchered before her eyes, and their being led into a cruel captivity.
+Sometimes the savage foe came in overwhelming numbers, and in such cases, the only safety lay in flight, during which all woman’s address and fortitude were called into requisition, either to devise means of successfully eluding her pursuers or to endure the toils and hardships of a rapid march.
+Sometimes she stood with a loaded gun in her household garrison, and faced the enemy, either repelling them, or dying at her post, or, what was worse than death, seeing her loved ones butchered before her eyes, and their being led into cruel captivity.

 On the Texas border, in 1862, one of these home-warriors, during the absence of her husband in the Southern army, was left alone not far from the Rio Grande, and ten miles from the house of any American settler.
 Three Mexican horse thieves came to the house and demanded the key of the stable, in which two valuable horses were kept, threatening, in case of refusal, to burn her house over her head.
 She stood at her open door, with a loaded revolver, and told them that not only would she not surrender the property, but that the first one that dared to lay violent hands upon her should be shot down.
 Cowed by her intrepid manner, the bandits slunk away.

 On another occasion, she was attacked by two American outlaws, while riding on the river bank.
 One of them seized the bridle of the horse, and the other attempted to drag her from the saddle.
 Turning upon the latter, she shot him dead, and the other, from sheer amazement at her daring, lost his self-possession and begged for mercy.
 After compelling him to give up his arms, she allowed him to depart unmolested, as there was no tribunal of justice nearby where he could be punished for his villainy.
-These exploits gained for the borderer’s wife a wide reputation throughout the region, and either through fear of her courage or through an admiring respect for such heroism, when displayed by a lone woman, she was never again troubled by marauders.
+These exploits gained for the borderer’s wife a wide reputation throughout the region, and either through fear of her courage or through admiring respect for such heroism, when displayed by a lone woman, she was never again troubled by marauders.

 A notable instance of this description was that of two married sisters who lived in one house on the Minnesota River, some eighty miles above Mankato.
 One morning in the spring of that year their house was surrounded by Sioux Indians but was so bravely defended that the savages withdrew without doing much damage.
 Two weeks of perfect peace passed away, and the two sisters renewed their outdoor work as fearlessly as ever, as their secluded situation prevented them from hearing of the ravages of the Indians in the eastern settlements.